BharatNischal/devJam/readme.md

 # DevJam Project by Team Code S.W.A.T
-This is project which we are making during Devjam Competition organized by zaio.
-This Project has various Components that are given in particular weeks of competition.
-Complete Description of each component will be given Below.
+This is the project which we made during Devjam Competition organized by Zaio and which won the Championship.
+This Project has various Components that were given in particular weeks of competition.
+Complete Description of each component is given Below.

 ## Contributors: